haltu/muuri/README.md

 ### layoutEnd

-Triggered when `grid.layout()` method is called, after the items have positioned.
+Triggered after `grid.layout()` is called, after the items have positioned.

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * An array of `Muuri.Item` instances that were succesfully positioned.
+  * The items that were succesfully positioned.

 **Examples**